CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/getting-started.md

 ## Overview

-In this lab, participants will learn to design, build, and deploy enterprise-grade AI agents using the Microsoft Agent Framework and Azure AI Foundry.
+In this lab, participants will learn to design, build, and deploy enterprise-grade AI agents using the Microsoft Agent Framework and Microsoft Foundry.
 Through a series of hands-on exercises, they will create a multi-agent system that can intelligently route queries across HR, Finance, and Compliance domains, retrieve contextual data from Azure AI Search, and integrate with enterprise tools like Freshdesk for ticket management.

-By the end of the lab, learners will have deployed their agents to the Azure AI Foundry Agent Service, gaining experience with Model Context Protocol (MCP) integration, multi-agent orchestration, tool calling, and runtime monitoring, building a complete, production-ready agentic AI solution aligned with Microsoft’s modern enterprise architecture.
+By the end of the lab, learners will have deployed their agents to the Microsoft Foundry Agent Service, gaining experience with Model Context Protocol (MCP) integration, multi-agent orchestration, tool calling, and runtime monitoring, building a complete, production-ready agentic AI solution aligned with Microsoft’s modern enterprise architecture.

 ## Objectives